viralvaghela/learnprogrammingfree/README.md

 }
 ```

-if you have image file then upload inside resources/images/ and write image address in json.data and dont forget to increment the id when you add new data.
+if you have image file then upload inside resources/images/ and write image address in json.data

 ## How to Report Bugs and Request Feature